bbc/gourmet-translation-module-template/README.md

 Implement two functions in the `integrate.py` file.
 There is placeholder code in the functions which can be deleted.
 You can add additional functions and variables to the file but the `init` and `translate` functions should not be deleted and the function signatures should not be changed.
 You can add additional directories and files but the `app.py`, `Dockerfile`, and `requirements.txt` need to remain in the root directory.
 The `integrate.py` file also needs to remain in the root directory.

-#### `init(logger)`
+#### `init()`

 This function is run once when the application starts.
-This is where all set up required by you should be done.
-The function has one parameter,`logger`, which is a logger object that is either the [python default logger](https://docs.python.org/3/library/logging.html) or an instance of a class that matches the default python logging interface.
+This is where all set up required by you should be done. `init` should return a translationModel.
+This model will be passed into the translate function whenever it is called.

-#### `translate(input, logger)`
+#### `translate(initialisedModel, textToTranslate, logger)`

 This is the translation function.
+There are three parameters:

+- `initialisedModel` which is the model created by the `init` function
-There is a parameter `input` which is the text that needs to be translated and a parameter `logger` which is a logger object that is either the [python default logger](https://docs.python.org/3/library/logging.html) or an instance of a class that matches the default python logging interface.
+- `textToTranslate` which is the text that needs to be translated
+- `logger` which is a logger object that is either the [python default logger](https://docs.python.org/3/library/logging.html) or an instance of a class that matches the default python logging interface.

 The function must return a [python dictionary](https://docs.python.org/3.7/tutorial/datastructures.html#dictionaries) of the following shape:

 ```
 {